msjimc/RunningWindowsProgramsOnLinux/GhostBSD-24-04.md

 # GhostBSD
 GhostBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, VirtualBox: 20 GB hard disk or HyperV: dynamically resizing hard disk.
-The default Mate desktop was installed.
+The default desktop 'Mate' was installed.

 ## Preparation and installation